Audition Songs by Musical

 The Best Audition Songs for Mary Poppins – By Character

-If you’re looking for audition songs for Mary Poppins, it’s best to choose a light-hearted song from Disney or musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Mary Poppins, it’s fitting to choose a lighthearted song from Disney or musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Mary Poppins is a 2004 musical based on a 1964 film, most of the audition songs below are from between the 1940s and 1960s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.